jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 - In Fairy Magic, an input field for type and (when necessary) attribute will be added.
 - In Nature Magic, a checkbox for countering with Fortitude will be added.
 - Some spells are easier to manage if an Effect is prepared to apply a buff or debuff.
+- In the chat displayed "MP Cost" button, the cost can be multiplied by utilizing the "Metamagic" button.

 ### Technique
 - Action type, level, MP consumption, duration, and summary can be set.